Updated March 31, 2026

 The Low-Income Community Bonus Credit (LICBC) program continues to offer a valuable boost to solar projects, providing an additional 10% (siting) or 20% (offtake) bonus on top of the existing 30% Investment Tax Credit (ITC).
 This applies to projects under 5MW and supports a national capacity of up to 1.8 GW annually.

-Despite strong interest, the program is currently understaffed, with only one person reportedly managing all aspects.
-This has resulted in application delays, with many projects still awaiting results.
+Despite strong interest, the program is currently understaffed, with only one person reportedly managing all applications.
+This has resulted in delays, with many projects still awaiting results.

 What Can You Do Today to Support Community Solar